Is Taroko Gorge Open? What to Know for Visiting in 2026

 However, now that the Taroko National Park is allowing tours to start up again (like this one), this is a sign that they consider it safe enough and are ready to start receiving tourists again.

 In my opinion, visitors should never have stopped visiting Hualien.
-But now, they should especially consider adding it back to their itineraries again.

 So What Can I Still Do in Hualien?